Training for a half marathon – whether it’s your first or your tenth – is as much about the mind as it is about the body.

 Remember Why You’re There

 When you’re tired, remember why you’re out there pounding the pavement.
 If you’re doing it for something bigger than yourself, for family or friends affected by cancer, for those who can’t run; remember those people.
 Remember what you set out to achieve, and why, to keep yourself focussed.

-To me the mental aspect is what’s really important when training for a half marathon – that over just 14 weeks you can build such a fitter mind and body.
-Some people think some of these are load of rubbish.
+To me the mental aspect is what’s really important when training for a half marathon – that in just 14 weeks you can build such a fitter mind and body.
+Some people think some of these are a load of rubbish.
 Others swear it’s what has got them through the race.
 So it’s important to build a mental toolkit that works for you.

 #3.
 Running Form – Your New Happy Place